3 best walking pads 2025: The best under-desk treadmills, tested and rated

 It’s simple, and there’s nothing wrong with that.
 There’s no incline, there are no handles, and there’s nowhere to hold your phone.
 It's also comfortable to walk on, if you're shorter than 5 feet 5.

 Now let's point out the not-so-good bits.
 If you're taller, the short belt might cause you some problems here.
 Plus, while this is marketed as 'lightweight', it's still 41 pounds, so you definitely won't be carrying this from room to room.
 It also doesn't fold, so you'll have to clear some room under your couch or bed if you plan on pushing this out the way when you're not using it.
-Like most of the treadmills on this list, the app is also pretty annoying.
+Like most of the treadmills on this list, the app can be a little fiddly to use.

 Should you buy this?
 If you're working from home and want an easy way to increase your step count, without spending a fortune, then yes.
 Just don't expect the world.